ottogroup/bquest/README.rst

 Effortlessly validate and test your Google BigQuery queries with the power of pandas DataFrames in Python.

+We would like to thank `Mike Czech <https://github.com/mikeczech>`_ who is the original inventor of bquest!

 **Warning**

 This library is a work in progress!